It’s going to be that time of year again soon… spring break! Since this feels…

 The MAMbo – Museo d’arte contemporanea

-When you think Italian art, great painters like Davinci probably come to mind.
+When you think of Italian art, great painters like Davinci probably come to mind.
 However, the contemporary art collection at MAMbo is a nice change of pace.
-You’ll find Italian abstract art from the 1950s, as well as temporary exhibits from artist like the Argeninean-Israeli Mika Rottenberg.
+You’ll find Italian abstract art from the 1950s, as well as temporary exhibits from artists like the Argentinean-Israeli Mika Rottenberg.

 The Museo della Storia di Bologna

-This beautiful palace which uses super modern technology to deliver fascinating information about Bologna’s past.
+This beautiful palace uses super modern technology to deliver fascinating information about Bologna’s past.

 The Abbazia di Santo Stefano

 This architectural marvel, with its labyrinth of structures connecting four separate churches.
-The buildings’ designs span centuries of Bolognese history and incorporates Romanesque, Lombard and even ancient Roman elements.
+The buildings’ designs span centuries of Bolognese history and incorporate Romanesque, Lombard, and even ancient Roman elements.